My story in 60 seconds

 OK granted, this was not high level stuff – but I loved it and told everyone I knew I’d made a website because I was so proud.

-I realised I was no longer feeling fulfilled and it just seemed as though I wasn’t making a difference anymore.
+Fast forward a few years and I realised I was no longer feeling fulfilled at work and it just seemed as though I wasn’t making a difference anymore.